Doctorate in Psychotherapy

-A place on the doctorate is offered to each student who is successful at interview level.
-This is done through the PAC system giving applicants time to consider the offer before accepting same.
-Applicants may defer their place for one rotation of the programme only (2 years) and following this time period must reapply in full.
+A place on the Doctorate in Psychotherapy is offered to each applicant who is successful at interview level.
+This is done through the PAC system.
+Applicants are given a discrete period of time to consider the offer before formally accepting it.
+Applicants may defer their place for one rotation of the programme only (2 years) and following this time period must make a fresh application.

 The objectives of the course are to enable candidates to acquire: